okeeffed/developer-notes/manual/Networking/Network-Protocol-Fundamentals.md

 - Destination port number: receiver port
 - Length: Specifies length of header and data
 - Checksum: Used to perform error checking on the header and data (optional with IPv4, required in IPv6)

+## The Internet Protocol (IP)

+Provides addressing and routing that allows data to be sent across one or more networks.